hubble reveals creation

 V838 Monocerotis Light Echo

 The star V838 Monocerotis (V838 Mon) reveals dramatic changes in the illumination of surrounding dusty cloud structures.
 The effect, called a light echo, has been unveiling never-before-seen dust patterns ever since the star suddenly brightened for several weeks in early 2002.
+This is another one of the iconic Hubble images that are a testament of living art in the Univeres.

 Find out more